Naproxen

 The dose of naproxen will be different for different people.
 As a guide:

-- For a long-term condition (eg, arthritis), the usual dose is 500 mg to 1 gram per day, taken as either a single dose, or divided into 2 doses during the day.
+- For a long-term condition (eg, arthritis), the usual dose is 500 mg to 1 gram per day, taken as either a single dose or divided into 2 doses during the day.

 - For short-term conditions (eg, muscle/tendon pain or sprains/strains), the usual dose is 250 mg, 3 or 4 times a day when needed.
-It's often recommended that a double dose (500 mg) be taken for the first dose.
+It's often recommended that a double dose (500 mg) is taken for the first dose.

 - For gout pain, the usual dose is 750 mg for the first dose, and then 250 mg every 8 hours until the flare has passed.

-- Take naproxen with food or immediately after food, to prevent stomach upset: Take naproxen with a full glass of water.
-Swallow the tablets whole, don't crush or chew them.
+- Food: Take naproxen with food or immediately after food, to prevent stomach upset.

 - Missed dose: If you forget to take a dose, take it when you next need pain relief and then continue as before.
 Don't take 2 doses together to make up for a forgotten dose.